RT32 – Graham Currie and Carlyn Muir – Personal Safety – Research Frontiers & New Tools

 Keywords: Public transport, personal safety, crime prevention, environmental design, surveillance, enforcement, anti-social behaviour

-This is the tenth episode in the Research Transit Handbook of Public Transport Research Series.
+This is the tenth episode in Researching Transit’s Handbook of Public Transport Research Series.
 Links to the book can be found at the end of the notes.

 In this episode, Dr Laura Aston talks to Professor Graham Currie and Dr Carlyn Muir.
 Dr Muir is a Senior Research Fellow at the Monash University Accident Research Centre, and has a background in policy and research in public health and safety.
 Together with Dr Mustafizur Rahaman and Dr Alexa Delbosc, Professor Currie and Dr Muir have co-authored Chapter 5 in the Handbook of Public Transport: Personal safety on public transport: research frontiers and new tools for an old problem.